fatlama/frontend-challenge/README.md

 **If you are applying for a web frontend-focussed position, build this as a web app.
 If you are applying for a mobile-focussed position, build this as a mobile app.** It is your choice what technologies to use, but please include a short (<500 words) summary explaining your choices in terms of technology, structure and design.

 ### Set up
-Start by duplicating this repo (please do not fork it, see [instructions](https://help.github.com/articles/duplicating-a-repository/)).
+Start by cloning this repo (please do not fork it, see [instructions](https://help.github.com/articles/duplicating-a-repository/)).
 Bitbucket offers free private repos if you don't want to use a public one.
 Please do not name your repo 'fat llama' or anything similar (we don't want future candidates copying your code).

 You'll find a pre-built binary for Linux, OSX and Windows in the repo which provides a sandbox backend environment for you to build your frontend against.
 We promise that these binaries do nothing underhanded!